 A.3 Diagnose with developer tools

-We recommend learning how to use your browser to diagnose other types of issues discussed later in this chapter, such as problems with iframes or code templates.
+We recommend learning how to use your browser to diagnose other types of issues discussed later in this appendix, such as common iframe errors or code template issues.
 Most browsers contain developer tools that allow you to view the source code of a web page and spot any errors that it flags.
 Even if you’re not a software developer, learning how to open your browser’s developer tools allows you to peek under the hood and make a more informed guess about what’s not working.
 To open developer tools in various browsers:

 - In Chrome, go to View > Developer > Developer Tools.